Job Opportunities

 - Participate in the leadership of worship as requested by pastoral staff.

-- Keep the Head of Staff briefed on plans, issues, and ministry matters and attend boardmeetings and retreats as requested
+- Keep the Head of Staff briefed on plans, issues, and ministry matters and attend board meetings and retreats as requested.

-Minimum Qualifications:
+Minimum Requirements:

-Experience: Three years leadership experience in church children/family programs Special Skills, Licenses or Certifications: None
+Special Skills, Licenses or Certifications:

 Desired Qualifications:

-Demonstrate LOPC Core Values
+- Demonstrates LOPC Core Values

-Support LOPC Mission, Vision, and Objectives
+- Supports LOPC Mission, Values, and Objectives

 Job Summary: